unlock-protocol/unlock/unlock-protocol-com/blog/jan-22-update.md

 - [**Airdrop NFT keys directly from the Unlock dashboard**](https://unlock-protocol.com/blog/airdrop-nft-memberships) — A lock owner can grant keys directly from the dashboard to their members
 - **Non expiring memberships** — Memberships can be set to never expire
-- I**ncrease the number of keys on a lock** — A lock manager can increase the number of keys on a lock even after it was created
+- **Increase the number of keys on a lock** — A lock manager can increase the number of keys on a lock even after it was created
 - **Offer gas refund from locks** — A lock manager can allocate a “gas refund” to be paid to the person submitting a purchase transaction

 ## New tools for Developers